tradingvalleyinc/junior-backend-engineer/README.md

 ## Set up

-1. Change the filename .env_example to .env in path `/app`
+1.  `cd app/`
+2.  `mv .env_example .env`
-2. Confirm the port 5001 and port 32000 are not used in your device.
+3. Confirm the port 5001 and port 32000 are not used in your device.
-3.  ```bash
-    docker-compose up -d
-    ```
+4.  `docker-compose up -d`

 <br>
 * Your device needs to install docker, docker-compose first.